 Last fall, NFP Partners decided to include in our newsletter a series of articles on Accounts Payable automation.
 As we wrap up the series, here is a summary review of what was discussed.
-Hopefully, this information will be helpful in your organization’s AP automation decision-making.
+Hopefully, this information will be helpful in your nonprofit organization’s AP automation decision-making.

 - Examine the current overall accounts payable process

-- Understand your organization’s pain points
+- Understand your nonprofit organization’s pain points

 - Clearly identify issues that are really costing you time and money

-Sales representatives offer a wealth of knowledge but remember, when talking with potential AP automation providers, the “squeaky wheel gets the grease.”
+Sales representatives offer a wealth of knowledge.
+But remember, when talking with potential AP automation providers, the “squeaky wheel gets the grease.”
 By asking questions upfront you may be able to avoid a “show stopper” issue down the road.
 Below is a list of suggested questions:

 - What is required to continue maintaining the AP system once up and running?